Damon-D-Ma/DuberPaint/README.md

 - [ ] Log in error handling
 - [ ] Handle networking protocols
 - [ ] Actual drawing program
+- [ ] Function to plot shapes on the board
 - [ ] make entire thing functional
 - [ ] take camera input (if we ever manage to finish)